— Novel Instrumentation for Nuclear Fuel Cycle Monitoring

 October 28, 2021

-- Evan Cornuelle, Joe McGlone, Aaron R. Arehart and Steven A. Ringel (OSU), “Radiation-induced defects in gallium oxide materials and devices”.
+- Evan Cornuelle, Joe McGlone, Aaron R. Arehart and Prof. Steven A. Ringel (OSU), “Radiation-induced defects in gallium oxide materials and devices”.

 Abstract: gallium oxide devices are of significant interest for applications in radiation environments and detection systems due to several unique materials properties such as its very wide bandgap (4.8 eV) that leads to potential very sensitive, low dark current detectors, and its very high chemical bond strength that leads to projections of superior resistance to radiation so that devices and circuits can be used for applications in radiation environments that greatly exceed the capabilities of conventional Si technologies.
 However, compared with conventional electronics, gallium oxide is at a very early stage of development and only in the past few years have high performance devices been demonstrated.
 This presentation covers the status of knowledge regarding how high energy particle irradiation influences properties of the component layers that comprise gallium oxide FETs, with a particular focus on the creation of traps due to neutrons and protons, and how these affect transistor performance parameters.